snakehaihai/Extroperceptive_sensor_calibration/README.md

 3. call it with     rosrun  lidartocameracalib lidartocameracalib your_sensor.ini your_sensor_rawlog

+# Failure case
+1. If your initial guess is too far from the actual case, there is a high chance it might not find a proper result.
+Try to input a proper one
+2. If somehow the resulting fisher information matrix goes into the degenerative case or put the other word, det(FIM)=0 .
+There would be no solution as the hessian is non-invertible.
+Thus the update process can not run.
+Try to record another set of data
+3. Sensor data reqires to have a at least 1 cross point for each of the two sensor.
+For total none overlap case, there is no way to calibrate them without ground truth position.

+# Disclaimer
+We do not grauntee 100% working of the code.
+Feel free to modifiy and use.
+But we will not be taken responsible for any drone crash, car crash or any damage caused by this package.
+Use it at your own risk!!!

-the code was partially adopted from
+The code was partially adopted from

 Eduardo Fernández-Moral, Javier González-Jiménez, Vicente Arévalo.
 Extrinsic calibration of 2D laser rangefinders from perpendicular plane observations.
 Int.
 J. Rob.
 Res.
 34, 11 (September 2015), 1401-1417.
 DOI: https://doi.org/10.1177/0278364915580683

 Their original code is broken and was not fixed for a long time.
 Feel free to take a look at their orignal code

-Failure case
-1. If your initial guess is too far from the actual case, there is a high chance it might not find a proper result.
-Try to input a proper one
-2. If somehow the resulting fisher information matrix goes into the degenerative case or put the other word, det(FIM)=0 .
-There would be no solution as the hessian is non-invertible.
-Thus the update process can not run.
-Try to record another set of data
-3. Sensor data reqires to have a at least 1 cross point for each of the two sensor.
-For total none overlap case, there is no way to calibrate them without ground truth position.